alanwunsche/agentware-book/README.md

 <br />
 [Chapter 2: Immersed in the Marketplace](./Chapter-2)
 <br />
-Ana Patel, MarketSphere's Chief Product Officer, steers the company towards an AI-centric future.
+Ana Patel, MarketSphere's Chief Product Officer, begins to steer the company towards an AI-centric future.
 <br />
 [Chapter 3.
 The Trials Begin](./Chapter-3)
 <br />